18+ Best PR Tools Every PR Manager Should Consider in 2023

 Free trial, paid plans start at $6.99 / month.

 At some point, a pen and a notepad are not enough to keep track of your projects.

-Add to it the impossibility to collaborate with your teammates and other departments in your organization and you’ll see the need of a project management tool for your PR responsibilities.
+Add to it the impossibility to collaborate with your teammates and other departments in your organization and you’ll see the need for a project management tool for your PR responsibilities.

-Everyone talks about Trello, Asana, or Basecamp – no wonder as they are, undoubtedly, battle-tested and appreciated across the industry.
+Everyone talks about Trello, Asana, or Basecamp – no wonder as they are battle-tested and appreciated across the industry.

-Here are some, as I hope, uncommon time and project management apps you might become interested in.
+Here are some, uncommon time and project management apps you might become interested in.

 Monday is both a project and time management app.
-Apart from some typical features for this type of software, such as boards, timelines, time tracking, due date tracking, activity logs and more, it has a few which catch attention of many:
+Apart from some typical features for this type of software, such as boards, timelines, time tracking, due date tracking, activity logs, and more, it has a few which catch the attention of many: